CVanchieri/CS-ProblemSolvingFrameWork/C-and-Cpp-Debugging-in-VS-Code.md

 3. The lines with `#include` statements will have green squiggles underneath them.
 Click on one, then click on the lightbulb that appears on the left side.
 4. Select `Edit "includePath" Settings`.
 This will create and open a file called `c_cpp_properties.json`.
 5. Scroll to the `"Win32"` section.
 Under `"includePath"` **AND** the `"path"` part of `"browse"`, add the following:

-`
-                "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include",
+>                 "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include",
-                "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/*",
+>                 "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/*",
-                "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/tr1/",
+>                 "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/tr1/",
-                "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/tr2/",
+>                 "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/tr2/",
-                "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/bits/",
+>                 "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/bits/",
-                "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/x86_64-pc-cygwin/",
+>                 "C:/cygwin64/lib/gcc/x86_64-pc-cygwin/6.4.0/include/c++/x86_64-pc-cygwin/",
-`

 6. Verify that this has worked by returning to `hello.c`.
-    a.
-The squiggles under any `#include`s should be gone.
+    * The squiggles under any `#include`s should be gone.
-    b.
-Start to type `printf()`.
+    * Start to type `printf()`.
 If Intellisense is working, the function should pop up.

 To compile and run your program, you cannot use the `Ctrl + Shift + B` shortcut.
 Instead:
 1. Open the terminal (View -> Integrated Terminal).
 2. Navigate to the folder containing your project.
-    a.
-To get to your Windows directory from bash, type `cd cygdrive/c/Users/YourUserName`
+    * To get to your Windows directory from bash, type `cd cygdrive/c/Users/YourUserName`
 3. If there is a makefile set up, you can navigate to the location with that file and simply enter the command `make`.
-    a.
-In the demo, this is located in `/CS-Wiki/vscdebugc`
+    * In the demo, this is located in `/CS-Wiki/vscdebugc`
 4. Otherwise, enter `gcc -Wall -Wextra -o foo foo.c`
-    a.
-In the demo, this command would be `gcc -Wall -Wextra -o hello hello.c`.
+    * In the demo, this command would be `gcc -Wall -Wextra -o hello hello.c`.
 5. Other than a slight hitch in the terminal, it may appear that nothing has happened when compiling a small program.
 If this is the first time compiling, foo.exe will appear in the Explorer.
-    a.
-It can be useful to keep a window open so that you can easily see the last updated time and verify that the build completed.
+    *  It can be useful to keep a window open so that you can easily see the last updated time and verify that the build completed.
 6. To run your new program, type `./foo.exe` in the terminal.